-His feature debut, Freedom for the Wolf, charted the rise of illiberal democracy across the world.
-The film opened the International Festival and Forum on Human Rights in Geneva, won the Audience Award at the Slamdance Film Festival, and was nominated for the Cinema for Peace ‘Most Valuable Film of the Year’ Award during Berlinale 2019.
+His feature debut, Freedom for the Wolf, charted the global crisis of democracy, won the Audience Award at the Slamdance Film Festival and was nominated for the Cinema for Peace ‘Most Valuable Film of the Year’ Award during Berlinale 2019.

-His animated series How the World Went Mad used a mixture of satire and science to explore the rising tide of political insanity in America.
-Commissioned by Nick Fraser’s streaming platform Docsville, the series premiered at Sheffield Doc/Fest 2018, and earned him a nomination for the Young Director Award at Cannes Lions 2019.
+His animated series on the Trump phenomenon, How the World Went Mad, premiered at Sheffield Doc/Fest and earned him a spot on the shortlist for the Young Director Award at Cannes Lions 2019.

 FREEDOM FOR THE WOLF TRAILER

 HOW THE WORLD WENT MAD TRAILER